 What to Expect During Treatment

-Before your treatment, see your doctor for a routine physical exam.
-Make sure to discuss your medical history and whether you might be a good candidate for laser treatment for rosacea.
+Before you seek treatment, see your doctor for a routine physical exam, discuss your medical history and discuss whether you would be a good candidate for laser treatment.

-Since laser treatments are outpatient, you’ll be able to go home afterward.
-If you’ve been sedated, you’ll need someone to drive you.
+After a laser session, you’ll be free to go home afterward, however if you have been sedated, you’ll need someone to drive you.

 Side Effects of Laser Treatments for Rosacea